DXHeroes/dx-scanner/README.md

 # DX Scanner

-DX Scanner is an open-source library that allows you to “measure” Developer Experience directly based on your source code and recommend practices to adopt that will help you to improve your product development.
+DX Scanner is an open source library that allows you to “measure” Developer Experience directly based on your source code.
+DX Scanner recommends practices that can help you with improving your product development.

-### Which languages are supported?
+## What language is supported?

 Language | Supported
 ------------ | -------------
 JavaScript/TypeScript | ✅